-Private health insurance is well developed in Turkey, many people pay their premium to these private companies besides their regular contribution to state insurance systems, in order to get a better quality health service if they're ill.
-Also private pension funds have been started a couple of years ago and growing very fast.
-These private funds are usually private banks that offer this service.
-Depending on the pension plan you choose, after 10 or 15 or 20 years you can get an accumulated bonus when you retire from these private funds or get your monthly pension until your death.
+Private health insurance is well developed in Turkey.
+Many people pay their premium to private companies besides their regular contribution to state insurance systems, in order to get a better quality health service if they're ill.
+Also private pension funds (known as BES) have been started some years ago and growing very fast.
+These private funds are usually private banks or big insurance companies that offer this service.
+Depending on the pension plan you choose, after 10 - 15 - 20 years you can get an accumulated bonus when you retire from these private funds or get your monthly pension until death.

-There are many pharmacies all over Turkey, or Eczane in Turkish, which are concentrated especially near hospitals but also in every neighborhood.
+There are many pharmacies all over Turkey (Eczane in Turkish) which are concentrated especially near hospitals but also in every neighborhood.
 Certain drugs are sold with green or red prescriptions permitting the Ministry to control sale of some medicines, and there are also many sold over the counter (OTC) without the need of a prescription.

-The Red Crescent, equivalent of the Red Cross, is a humanitarian aid organization and covers the widest range of welfare services in Turkey, especially in times of war or natural disaster such as earthquakes.
+The Red Crescent (Kizilay), equivalent of the Red Cross, is a humanitarian aid organization and covers the widest range of welfare services in Turkey, especially in times of war or natural disaster such as earthquakes.